We are now open.

 Thank you for your continued support and custom.

-Please note that you are now able to use the Snooker Room (the use of 1 table - booked in advance and bring your own cue), Pool Table (bring your own cue), 1 Dart Board in Pool Room (bring your own darts).
+Please note that you are now able to use the Snooker Room (booked in advance and bring your own cue), Pool Table (bring your own cue), 1 Dart Board in Pool Room (bring your own darts).

 We confirm that hand sanitizer is available upon entry to the Club and various stations throughout the Club.
 Social Distancing is still very much in the forefront of our minds and ask that all members, visitors and guest adhere to these rules.